TishZhou/info3350/setup/README.md

 # Set up a virtual environment for the course

 Below are instructions to install, update, and use the correct python programming environment for the course.
-We'll walk through this during the first section meeting, but here's the compressed version for those who want to get a head start.
+We'll walk through this during the first section meeting, but here's a compressed version for those who want to get a head start.

 ## Concepts